ethereum/EIPs/sips/sip-93.md

 Each space will still have the benefits provided by using snapshot as covered in ([SIP-90](./sip-90.md)), however, the strategies and purposes of each space are outlined below:

-- Spartan Council - will house the election process of Spartan Council members, will use the existing weighted debt strategy as outlined in ([SIP-90](./sip-90.md)).
+- Spartan Council - houses the election process of Spartan Council members, will use the existing weighted debt strategy as outlined in ([SIP-90](./sip-90.md)).
 - Synthetix Proposals - a space where proposals will be voted on by Spartan Council members, council members are assigned 1 vote each.

 ## Motivation

 <!--This is the problem statement.
 This is the *why* of the SIP.
 It should clearly explain *why* the current state of the protocol is inadequate.
 It is critical that you explain *why* the change is needed, if the SIP proposes changing how something is calculated, you must address *why* the current calculation is inaccurate or wrong.
 This is not the place to describe how the SIP will address the issue!-->

-The current implementation of SIP-90 was a large shift from previous Synthetix Governance, reducing the influence of individuals who have alternative skin-in-the-game (reputation) whilst providing large SNX holders with a disproportionate amount of voting weight reducing the influence of the majority of token holders.
+The current implementation of SIP-90 was too large of a paradigm shift from historical forms of Synthetix Governance, reducing the influence of individuals who have alternative skin-in-the-game (reputation) whilst providing large SNX holders with a disproportionate amount of voting weight reducing the influence of the majority of token holders.

 ## Specification